informalsystems/tendermint-rs/.github/ISSUE_TEMPLATE/bug-report.md

 ---
 <!--

-Please give us an overview of what went wrong, and what you expected to have happen instead.
+Please give us an overview of what went wrong, and what you expected to happen instead.

 -->